hudzaifahjef/PortofolioProjects/README.md

     Select *
     From CleaningProject..layoffs

+-- Here are the steps

--- 1. Remove Duplicate
+	1. Remove Duplicate
--- 2. Standardize Value
+	2. Standardize Value
--- 3. Null Values or Blank Values
+	3. Null Values or Blank Values
--- 4. Remove any columns
+	4. Remove any columns

 -- Create staging data table for backup or original references